Monzo vs Starling: Which Is Better in 2026?

 Verdict

 After testing both accounts in real-world conditions, Starling comes out ahead for most UK current account holders.
-Its zero-fee foreign spending policy is a genuine differentiator, its in-credit interest rate is competitive without requiring an upgrade, and its customer service, particularly the availability of phone support, sets it apart from many digital-only rivals.
+Its zero-fee approach to foreign spending and unlimited overseas ATM withdrawals is a genuine differentiator, and its customer service — including phone support — sets it apart from many digital-only rivals.
 If you are looking for one account to do everything without ever paying a fee, Starling is the more complete free product.

 That said, Monzo is not a step down.
 Its budgeting tools are class-leading, its Pots feature is excellent for goal-based saving, and the paid tiers offer real value for people who travel often or want bundled insurance.
-If you are already a Monzo user who lives mostly in the UK and appreciates its interface, there is no urgent reason to switch.
-The honest answer is that these two banks are very close, and the right choice comes down to whether foreign fees or budgeting depth matters more to you.
+As of 2026 Monzo has three paid plans: Extra at £3 per month, Perks at £7 per month, and Max at £17 per month.
+If you are already a Monzo user who appreciates its interface and stays mostly within the EEA, there is no urgent reason to switch.
+The honest answer is that these two banks are very close, and the right choice comes down to whether unlimited overseas ATM access or budgeting depth matters more to you.

 More comparisons